 - It slows down the enzyme action that causes loss in flavour, colour, texture and nutrients allowing the frozen carrots to last longer in the freezer.

-Properly blanched, flash-frozen individual carrots (or diced carrots) can last up to a year in the freezer.
+The frozen carrots can last up to a year in the freezer.
 But I try to finish mine within six to eight months before freezer burn can set in.

 While we know that blanching extends the freezer life of these vegetables, exactly which parts of vegetable blanching lore are worth the effort?
 According to a Serious Eats article on the rules of big-pot blanching, the most important is an icy cold bath after the brief boil.